Manipulating Java Code

 A compilation unit can be created generically by creating a file resource whose extension is ".java" in the appropriate folder that corresponds to the package directory.
 Using the generic resource API is a back door to the Java tooling, so the Java model is not updated until the generic resource change listeners are notified and the JDT listeners update the Java model with the new compilation unit.

-Modifying a compilation unit
+Modifying a Compilation Unit

 Most simple modifications of Java source can be done using the Java element API.